The Silverton area boasts a number of great day hikes but none can compete with the sheer scenic beauty of Ice Lake.

 The trail now traverses lovely meadows on gentle grades, passing Lower Ice Lake nestled in trees to the left (south).
 Waterfalls, emanating from unseen alpine lakes and snowfields tumble down clefts in the rocky hillside to the north of the trail.
 During late July to early August the well-watered meadows around the falls host spectacular wildflower displays.
 Masses of columbines, larkspur, aspen daisies, chiming bells and cow parsnips blanket both sides of the trail.

 At the head of the lower basin the trail curves left (south) and starts a steep ascent up the basin’s headwall.
 Ahead you will see a waterfall on the outlet stream for Fuller Lake cascading down a rocky crevasse.
-Just before reaching the waterfall the trail swings to the left (north) for the final stiff climb to the upper basin.
+Just before reaching the waterfall the trail swings to the right (west), climbs a few steep switchbacks and then swings right (north) for the final stiff climb to the upper basin.
 Reach the top of the headwall in 0.6 miles after gaining 700-ft. in elevation.

 The grade now abates as the trail traverse alpine tundra for the final quarter mile to Ice Lake (12,270-ft.).
 As you walk toward the lake note the faint trail climbing the grassy slope on your right (north).
 This trail leads to Island Lake.